espressif/esp-hosted/docs/sdio.md

 | Supported Co-processor Targets | ESP32 | ESP32-C6 |
 | ------------------------------ | ----- | -------- |

-There are four steps to flash the ESP-Hosted slave firmware:
+There are four steps to flash the ESP-Hosted co-processor firmware:

 ### 6.1 Create Co-processor Project